-Understanding why they stay or leave

-People who have never been abused often wonder why a person wouldn't just leave an abusive relationship.
+Understanding why they stay or leave People who have never been abused often wonder why a survivor wouldn't just leave an abusive relationship.
 They don't understand that leaving can be more complicated than it seems.

-Leaving is often the most dangerous time for a victim of abuse, because abuse is about power and control.
-When a victim leaves, they are taking control and threatening the abusive partner's power, which could cause the abusive partner to re-taliate in very destructive ways.

-Aside from this danger, there are many reasons why people stay in abusive relationships.
-Here are some common ones:
+Leaving is often the most dangerous time for a survivor of abuse, because abuse is about power and control.
+When a survivor leaves, they are taking control and threatening the abusive partner's power, which could cause the abusive partner to retaliate in very destructive ways.
+Aside from this danger, there are many reasons why survivors stay in abusive relationships.
+HERE ARE SOME COMMON REASONS WHY THEY STAY: